 74. There are about 2,000 taste buds in the human body.

-75. The human eye can distinguish 10 million colors.
+75. The human eye is capable of distinguishing 10 million shades of color.

 76. The chemical compound responsible for the ecstasy of love (phenylethylamine) is present in chocolate.